 It fully complies with the requirement to carry out the widest range of roles with the smallest number of aircraft.

-The RAFALE participates in permanent “Quick Reaction Alert” (QRA) / air-defence / air sovereignty missions, power projection and deployments for external missions, deep strike missions, air support for ground forces, reconnaissance missions, pilot training sorties and nuclear deterrence duties.
+The RAFALE participates in permanent “Quick Reaction Alert” (QRA) / air-defense / air sovereignty missions, power projection and deployments for external missions, deep strike missions, air support for ground forces, reconnaissance missions, pilot training sorties and nuclear deterrence duties.

 The Air Force single-seat RAFALE C, the Air Force two-seat RAFALE B, and the Navy single-seat RAFALE M feature maximum airframe and equipment commonality, and very similar mission capabilities.

 Lessons learned from the latest conflicts where air power was used, can be summarized into four overarching expectations about weapon systems by political decision makers: